 Teachings of Lord Kapila

-According to Vedic tradition, Kapila Muni is one of the twelve mahajanas—leading authorities on scripture—as well as an avatara of the Supreme Absolute Truth who appeared to teach Sankhya—the ancient system of metaphysics and spiritual knowledge which forms an important part of India’s ancient philosophical heritage.
+Kapila Muni is one of the twelve leading authorities in the Vedic tradition.
+His system of metaphysics and spiritual knowledge—Sankhya—forms an important part of India's philosophical heritage.

-Kapila’s teachings are originally found in the Srimad-Bhagavatam.
-Teachings of Lord Kapila is based on a unique series of Bhagavatam lectures presented in Mumbai, India, in the spring of 1974, by His Divine Grace A. C. Bhaktivedanta Swami Prabhupada.
-At the time of the Kapila lectures, Srila Prabhupada had just completed his written commentary on the section of the Bhagavatam dealing with Kapiladeva’s teachings.
-In these special lectures, Srila Prabhupada went into much greater detail in elucidating the verses and shed an even broader light upon these fascinating teachings.
+Teachings of Lord Kapila is based on a unique series of lectures presented in Mumbai, India, in the spring of 1974, by His Divine Grace A. C. Bhaktivedanta Swami Prabhupada.
+At the time of the Kapila lectures, Srila Prabhupada had just completed writing the section of the Srimad-Bhagavatam containing Kapila’s teachings.
+The lectures explain the verses in even greater detail, and were later transcribed and edited to create this book.

-Teachings of Lord Kapila—complete with original Sanskrit, translations, and purports—deals with such topics as the significance of the guru, the psychology of consciousness, the characteristics of a self-realized person, the science of meditation, the nature of transcendental knowledge, and the process of ultimate liberation.
+Complete with original Sanskrit, translations, and purports, Teachings of Lord Kapila discusses the significance of the guru, the psychology of consciousness, the characteristics of a self-realized person, the science of meditation, the nature of transcendental knowledge, and the process of ultimate liberation from material existence.

 Lord Kapila is a renowned sage and the author of the philosophical system known as Sankhya, which forms an important part of India's ancient philosophical heritage.